Maia-Everett/lintian.eu/_posts/2024-01-14-warcraft-retrospective-10.md

 ![BTDP human11 briefing](/assets/wr/btdp_human11_briefing.png)
 {% endfigure %}

 * Next is a very unique mission.
-The Laughing Skull clan, which you've faced before, has apparently sensed where the wind is blowing and is willing to betray the Horde and give you the Book of Medivh (which they seized from Fortress Shadowmoon before you destroyed it) if you help them take the Blade's Edge Mountains from the Thunderlord clan.
+The [Laughing Skull clan]((https://warcraft.wiki.gg/wiki/Laughing_Skull_clan)), which you've faced before, has apparently sensed where the wind is blowing and is willing to betray the Horde and give you the Book of Medivh (which they seized from Fortress Shadowmoon before you destroyed it) if you help them take the Blade's Edge Mountains from the Thunderlord clan.

   This is basically an orc mission, even though it's part of the human campaign.
 You have Khadgar, Alleria, Turalyon and two paladins (which you can't replace, so they and Turalyon are a valuable source of healing), and the rest is all orc units.
 You soon walk into a yellow orc base that comes under your control, and the rest of the mission is orcs versus orcs.